 However, in Orange Lily, the dance is a little more rustic.
 ‘Big Gilhourn,’ an affable farmer, who has taken a fancy to Orange Lily despite her unerring love for Tom, takes to the earthen floor of the barn like Michael Flatley, rejecting any notion of lilting to a modern dance:

 “None of your new slithery-slathery walzes for me.
 What I like best is to see a man get up and take the middle of the floor - and foot it there for a good hour!’
 ‘The Soldier’s Joy’ for me, if I may make so bold as to ask that request.”

 “Stepping” was a feature of the old social dances.
-Today, the céilí dances of the feis Irish dancing and the team (country) dances of the festival Irish dancing tradition, are mainly composed of side steps and the promenade step, but in the late 1700s and early 1800s, social dances were rich in complex steps inherited from French dance masters.
+Today, céilí dances of the feis tradition of Irish dancing and team (country) dances of the festival Irish dancing tradition, are mainly composed of side steps and the promenade step, but in the late 1700s and early 1800s, social dances were rich in complex steps inherited from French dance masters.
 It would have been common to see ‘heels and toes,’ ‘drumming’ and ‘cuts’ within the social dance.
 This, in turn, meant that many country dancers could perform solo performances, based on the few steps they had either picked up or learned in a formal setting.
 In the novel, Orange Lily, it is notable that “Big John executed a bit of a breakdown by himself with much applause.”

 Steps v Grace